prabhatsharma/prabhatsharma.in/content/blog/amazon-eks-iam-authentication-how-to-add-an-iam-user.md

 author: Prabhat Sharma
 type: post
 ---
+<b><i>Note: This blog provides a deep dive on EKS authentication.
+If your goal is to be able to just add/delete eks users then follow this [eksuser-amazon-eks-user-management-tool](../eksuser-amazon-eks-user-management-tool)</i></b>

 When you create an EKS cluster it uses credentials of the user creating the cluster to set things up and assigns the user cluster-admin rights on the cluster through kubernetes RBAC.